physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/icg-ensemble-module.md

     id="landmarks"
     no_shadow = true
     max_width="600px"
-    caption="
-    The ECG (top) and ICG (bottom) ensembles, and their landmarks.
-The R and C points are automatically detected, whereas the Q, B and X points must be manually scored by the user.
+    caption="The ECG (top) and ICG (bottom) ensembles, and their landmarks.
+The R and C points are automatically detected, whereas the Q, B and X points must be manually scored by the user." %}
-    " %}

 ---